osquery/osquery/docs/wiki/installation/cli-flags.md

 The number of acknowledgments the Kafka leader has to receive before a publish is considered successful.
 Valid options are (0, 1, "all").

+`--logger_kafka_compression`

+Compression codec to use for compressing message sets.
+Valid options are ("none", "gzip").
+Default is "none".

 ### Distributed query service flags

 `--distributed_plugin=tls`